LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Hardhat.md

   1 passing (1s)
 ```

-This indicates that that the test was executed successfully.
+This indicates that the test was executed successfully.

-For more information how to test smart contracts with Hardhat, check the [Hardhat documentation](https://hardhat.org/tutorial/testing-contracts).
+For more information on how to test smart contracts with Hardhat, check the [Hardhat documentation](https://hardhat.org/tutorial/testing-contracts).

 ## Deploying the smart contract